talon-one/talon_one.js/docs/ManagementApi.md

 > Collection updateAccountCollection(collectionId, body)

-Update account-level collection description and connected Applications
+Update account-level collection

-Edit the description of the account-level collection and enable or disable the collection in different Applications.
+Edit the description of the account-level collection and enable or disable the collection in the specified Applications.

 ### Example